Vyral/base-template/_posts/2018-09-24-how-has-kauai-been-recovering-since-tropical-storm-olivia.md

 Today I’ll be talking a little bit more about the island of Kauai.
 It won’t be so much about real estate this time; I thought it might be useful for folks on the mainland to learn a little about what has been happening on the island since **Tropical Storm Olivia.**

 Back in April, you might have heard about our torrential rains.
 Many have the idea that the whole island is underwater, but it really only affected a few parts of the island.
-A stream in Koloa Town flooded and caused some home damage, most of which occured on the North Shore.
+A stream in Koloa Town flooded and caused some home damage, most of which occurred on the North Shore.

 **In just one day in April, there was 36 inches of rain** that caused a number of traumatic effects: In Hanalei, it rerouted rivers, and the Hanalei Pier was basically sitting on sand.
 It’s only now that Black Pot, the park adjacent to the pier, is being repaired.